in-op/SystemExtensions/README.md

 ```
 This code compiles and does not throw any errors.
 As long as your type implements the `ICopyable<T>`
-interface you are safe to deep copy collections
+interface you are safe to deep copy any of
+the supported generic types
 which use your type as generic type parameters.
-This copy shares no state with the original,
-and each can be read from and written to independently.

-All supported collections can also
+All supported types can also
-contain other supported collections
+contain other supported types
 as generic type parameters.
 For example, instances of type
 `List<HashSet<Point[]>>` will execute `DeepCopy()`
 correctly (please never define anything as that type).